chochain/eforth/README.md

     + q    - holds the literal value which classic FORTH keep on parameter memory
     </pre>

-2. <b>Lit, Var, Str, Bran, Tmp</b> - the polymorphic classes extended from the base class Code.
+2. <b>Lit, Var, Str, Bran, Tmp</b> - the polymorphic classes extended from the base class Code which serve the functionalities of primitive words of classic Forth.
     <pre>
     + Lit  - numeric literals
     + Var  - variable or constant